ChrisBAshton/localised-css/README.md

 # Localised CSS

+I've written an extensive [blog post justifying localised CSS](http://ashton.codes/blog/localised-css/) (scheduled for February 4th).
+Read that as an introduction.

-A work in progress.
+This is a work in progress.
 But the idea is this:

 ```css
 .list li {